Skip to navigation Skip to content

 • where possible, use the script

-• for hypothetical cases when a person wants information about the effect on their payments (except child care payments) before making a decision to travel outside Australia
+• for hypothetical cases when a customer wants information about the effect on their payments before making a decision to travel outside Australia

-While the script will provide accurate information to the person, the information about payment for a hypothetical situation is not a decision and therefore cannot be appealed until they advise a definite absence from Australia.
+While the script will provide accurate information to the customer, the information about payment for a hypothetical situation is not a decision.
+The customer cannot appeal until they advise of a definite absence from Australia and the agency makes a decision.

 If the Portability Script is not available, see Leaving Australia and portability of payments for a list of all payment specific and concession card portability procedures.